TL;DR

 By providing these insights, utilising Adapt therefore helps investors make well-informed decisions quickly, enhancing asset resilience and securing a competitive edge in the market.

-Furthermore, the EDHEC Infrastructure & Private Assets Research Institute (EIPA) recently conducted an extensive survey of 70 investment industry experts – who collectively manage over $2 trillion in assets – on infrastructure asset losses from physical climate risks.
+Furthermore, the EDHEC Infrastructure & Private Assets Research Institute (EIPA) recently conducted an extensive survey of 70 investment industry experts, who collectively manage over $2 trillion in assets, on infrastructure asset losses from physical climate risks.

 The results highlighted a significant challenge: many respondents admitted they lack effective methods for measuring climate risk.
-According to the study, investors could lose up to 54% in the value of “unlisted infrastructure portfolio” by 2050, and the potential financial impact due to climate risks could reach up to $600 billion by the same year.
+According to the study, investors could lose up to 54% in the value of the “unlisted infrastructure portfolio” by 2050, and the potential financial impact due to climate risks could reach up to $600 billion by the same year.

 Increased support for Climate Disclosure